-The California Health Report partners with communities across the state to create solutions journalism that strives for social justice.
+The California Health Report partners with communities across the state to help solve health equity issues.

 Our mission is to report from communities that are disproportionately affected by inequality.
-We partner with communities of color, immigrants, low-income Californians, domestic violence survivors, people with disabilities and many others to listen to their lived experiences and help them share ideas for making our world more equitable.
+We partner with communities of color, rural residents, low-income Californians, violence survivors, people with disabilities and many others to listen to their lived experiences and help them share ideas for making our world more equitable.

-Now, more than ever, we believe in the power of solutions journalism.
-Stories that explore, not just what’s wrong in the world — when so much, so clearly, is — but what can be done to fix it.
+We believe in the power of solutions journalism.
+Our stories explore not just what’s wrong in the world, but what can be done to fix it.

 The California Health Report was founded in 2009 and has been on the forefront of covering health and inequality ever since.
-Long before the COVID-19 pandemic and Black Lives Matter movement brought attention to the fact that some people face much greater health inequalities than others, we have been shining a light on these issues.
+Long before the COVID-19 pandemic brought attention to the fact that some people face much greater health inequalities than others, we have been shining a light on these issues.

 We’re non-partisan, grant-funded and editorially independent.